The new Prime Minister, foreground, during the investiture session in the Spansih Parliament

 Following which two inconclusive elections, the hung parliament had failed to give its vote of confidence to the two successive presidential aspirants, PSOE’s Pedro Sanchez and PP’s Rajoy.
 Like Sanchez, Rajoy had been unable to gain enough support from the political parties with representations in the parliament (12 in all, with four major parties where there used to be only two).
 With PSOE’s support immediately after the June election, Rajoy would have become prime minister.

 This was exactly what happened this Saturday when 68 of the socialist deputies abstained from voting No in accordance with PSOE’s decision to allow PP to go on and form a government.
-Rajoy racked up 170 votes in his favor against the 111, instead of 179, votes of outright rejection.
+Rajoy racked up 170 votes in his favor against the 111.

 For all that, the Spanish people in general are relieved that they now have a duly invested prime minister.